fvalerii/deterministic-affordability-agent/README.md

 cp .env.example .env
 ```

-Set `ANTHROPIC_API_KEY` in `.env` or in the environment.
-The key is read at runtime and is never written to `output.csv`, logs, or `evaluation/usage_report.md`.
+Set `ANTHROPIC_API_KEY` in `.env`.
+The key is read entirely at runtime and is never exposed to output files or logs.
+If the key is unset, the agent gracefully degrades to offline vision fallbacks and deterministic explanations.
 Optional overrides:

 ```text
 ANTHROPIC_VISION_MODEL=claude-sonnet-4-6
 ANTHROPIC_EXPLANATION_MODEL=claude-sonnet-4-6
 ```

-If the key is unset, the agent still produces a valid `output.csv` using offline vision fallbacks and deterministic explanations.
-The submitted `output.csv` was generated with Claude Sonnet 4.6 enabled.

 ## Execution